haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 - Is there a categorical characterization of the heart of intervals in the poset of torsion classes (Tattar's twin torsion heart)?

 - If we consider $\tau$-tilting finite algebras, then the Hasse quiver of the poset of torsion classes is a regular graph by the theory of mutation (Adachi-Iyama-Reiten).
 On the other hand, if we consider an arbitrary abelian length category, some properties of torsion classes of artin algebras are also satisfied (mainly those about bricks), e.g. DIRRT's brick labeling and bijection between join-irreducible torsion classes and bricks, Asai-Pfeifer's characterization of wide intervals, and a bijection between torsion classes and wide subcategories provided that there are only finitely many torsion classes (see [my paper](/papers/mbrick/)).
 Thus,
-  - Is the Hasse quiver of torsion classes of an abelian length category a regular graph if there're only finitely many torsion classes?
+  - Is the Hasse quiver of torsion classes of an abelian length category a regular graph if there are only finitely many torsion classes?
   - To what extent can we generalize many papers on the poset of torsion classes over artin algebras?
-  - It is interesting to investigate torsion classes in the category of modules with finite length over non-artinian ring (e.g. commutative Cohen-Macaulay ring, etc).
+  - It is interesting to investigate torsion classes in the category of modules with finite length over non-artinian ring (e.g. commutative Cohen-Macaulay ring, etc.).

 ## Wide subcategories

-- By computer computation, I conjecture that for $\tau$-tilting fintie case, the lattice of wide subcategory is strongly Sperner, see [my talk](/talks/2021-07-26/).
+- By computer computation, I conjecture that for $\tau$-tilting finite case, the lattice of wide subcategory is strongly Sperner, see [my talk](/talks/2021-07-26/).
 Since the non-crossing partition lattice and the shard intersection lattice are realized as lattices of wide subcategories, this will unify several known results by combinatorialists.
 - Or are there more properties such that the lattice of wide subcategory has?
 Especially, what can be said if we consider $\tau$-tilting infinite case, or we only consider left finite wide subcategories?
 - For the hereditary case, there is a self-duality on the lattice of wide subcategories.
 For a general algebra $\Lambda$, is there any algebra $\Gamma$ such that the lattices of wide subcategories over $\Lambda$ and $\Gamma$ are dual to each other?
 This will make things easier to deal with.
 - Is there a combinatorial (or surface) model for the lattice of wide subcategories over gentle algebras?